deep-floyd/IF/README.md

 and enter your [Hugging Face Hub access token](https://huggingface.co/docs/hub/security-tokens#what-are-user-access-tokens).

-Next we install `diffusers` and dependencies:
+Next, we install `diffusers` and other dependencies:

 ```sh
 pip install diffusers accelerate transformers safetensors
 ```

-And we can now run the model locally.
+We can now run the model locally.

-By default `diffusers` makes use of [model cpu offloading](https://huggingface.co/docs/diffusers/optimization/fp16#model-offloading-for-fast-inference-and-memory-savings) to run the whole IF pipeline with as little as 14 GB of VRAM.
+By default, `diffusers` makes use of [model cpu offloading](https://huggingface.co/docs/diffusers/optimization/fp16#model-offloading-for-fast-inference-and-memory-savings) to run the whole IF pipeline with as little as 14 GB of VRAM.

 If you are using `torch>=2.0.0`, make sure to **delete all** `enable_xformers_memory_efficient_attention()` functions.